cbush/beehive/README.md

 Once the tree is built, you can run `process()` on it with a Context instance.
 When and how you decide to recreate the instance is up to you.

-    ZombieState state = get_state();
+    ZombieState state = make_state(); // initialized state
     tree.process(state);

 # Primitives reference

 The following section outlines the out-of-the-box Composites, Decorators and Leafs available in Beehive, found in namespace `beehive`.
 This list may not be entirely complete.
 See the docs (Doxygen) for details.
-The <C> means template parameter Context.
+The `<C>` means template parameter Context.
 Lower-case names means it's a function, capitals means it is a class/functor.

 ## Composites

 Composites have at least 1 child and are used to filter their child's process result.

-### sequence<C>
+### `sequence<C>`

 Processes child nodes in order.
 Logical AND of the child nodes.